ch33r10/SunflowerCon/README.md

 ### 🌞TRACK THE INTERNATIONAL INCIDENT IN A CENTRALIZED LOCATION FOR THE SECURITY TEAM WHERE EVERYONE CAN VIEW IT IN REAL-TIME!🌞

-###### `TIP`: USE THE INTELLIGENCE LIFECYCLE AS A REPEATABLE METHODOLOGY TO TRACK THE INTERNATIONAL INCIDENT - [Intelligence Lifecycle](https://www.recordedfuture.com/threat-intelligence-lifecycle-phases/)
+###### `TIP`: USE THE INTELLIGENCE LIFECYCLE AS A REPEATABLE METHODOLOGY TO TRACK THE INTERNATIONAL INCIDENT & PLAN CTI TEAM WORKLOADS - [Intelligence Lifecycle](https://www.recordedfuture.com/threat-intelligence-lifecycle-phases/)

 #### `PLANNING & DIRECTION`:

 - Manager: Talk with the other team leads at the org for their Priority Intelligence Requirements (PIRs)
   - Ask what they need for deliverables, support, or other from CTI & their preferred format
   - Ask when & how they want updates
+  - Ask frequency of the updates
     - Ex: Security Leadership needs to know the actor's capabilities, likelihood, vulnerabilities, potential impact, etc.
     - Ex: DFIR/SOC needs to know the attack path/TTPs and its changes, etc.
     - Ex: TDE needs detection-related technical context, etc.